-1. You found the title funny, and now you’re looking inside to see if the contents are anything like that.
+One, you found the title funny, and now you’re looking inside to see if the contents are anything like that.
 You can rest assured that this book has both many more long sentences, and also probably some jokes somewhere.
 So, if you’re amused thus far, please continue.
 (If you’re not amused, that’s okay, the program works just fine even for people with no sense of humor.
 [Or one that’s different than mine.])

-2. You’re pretty okay.
+And two, you’re pretty okay.
 You’re not perfect, but you’ve got things together, more or less.
 Sure, some things could be better.
 Maybe most things, at least part of the time.
 But you’re not in a bad place, really.
 You could even slack off a bit and still be pretty okay, or at least simply okay.
-But maybe life doesn’t quite have the sparkle that you’re looking for, or things have gone a little flat, and you just want to shake things up, keep them interesting, maybe find another level.
+But maybe life doesn’t quite have the sparkle that you’re looking for, or things have gone a little flat, and you want to shake things up, keep them interesting, maybe find another level.
 You don’t know what it is, but you’re certain, somewhere deep down, that there could be … well, more.